w-yeehong/tp/docs/UserGuide.md

 1. Double-click on _covigent.jar_ to start Covigent.

+### 3.2 Using Covigent

-Type a command in the command box (see Figure 2) and press Enter to execute it.
+Every feature in **Covigent** has a corresponding command.
+Using a feature is as simple as typing a command in the command box (see Figure 2) and pressing Enter to execute it.

 <p align="center">
     <img src="images/CommandBox.png" width="800" height="100">